Why not in my backyard? Why? Not in my backyard!

 Too often, the

-rush to compensate the failures of the housing market have led to alternatives
+rush to compensate long-standing failures in the housing market has led to alternatives

-that fail to deliver to the beneficiaries – the occupants of the new homes.
+that fail to deliver the real benefits of decent housing to the intended beneficiaries – the occupants of the new dwellings.

 Equity should not rely on lowering standards